 28) Chicken Nuggets And Dips

 Yes, nuggets can be dinner.
-Bake them, then make the sauces feel grown-up: ketchup + mayo, mustard + honey, hot sauce + butter, whatever you’ve got.
-For some extra virtue, add some sliced cucumbers or baby carrots on the side.
-You would eat this type of food while sitting on the couch watching a show you say you’re only watching “ironically.”
+Bake them, and make fancy adult sauces by mixing ketchup and mayo, mustard + honey, or hot sauce + butter.
+To be virtuous, add some sliced cucumbers or baby carrots on the side.
+You can eat this food while sitting on the couch watching a show that you say you’re only watching “ironically.

 29) Shrimp Tacos